Farningham Road to Otford Walk

 1. Cross the river on the road bridge and head east along Franks Lane for 200m, ignoring a footpath off to the left along the way.
 At a pair of footpaths in front of Horton Kirby Cricket Club turn right through a wooden kissing gate.

-2. The walk continues as a long straight path between fences, passing the cricket pitch on the left and with a glimpse of Franks Hall? away to the right, through a gap in the trees.
+2. The DVP continues as a long straight path between fences, passing the cricket pitch on the left and with a glimpse of Franks Hall? away to the right, through a gap in the trees.
 The path eventually zig-zags right and left to continue alongside the River Darent.

 3. Farningham You now simply follow this attractive riverside path into Farningham, passing under two main roads: the M20 and later the A20.
 At the second road bridge the path crosses the river on a footbridge to continue on the other side.